-Provides national leadership, technical expertise, and cooperation for development of the legislatively mandated Dietary Guidelines for Americans (DGA) as well as other nutrition policy programs.
+Provides national leadership, technical expertise, and cooperation for development of the Dietary Guidelines for Americans, and Federal nutrition and economic initiatives.

 This office —

-• Leads Dietary Guidelines development jointly with the U.S. Department of Health and Human Services (HHS) to meet legislative mandate.
+- Leads Dietary Guidelines development jointly with the U.S. Department of Health and Human Services (HHS) to meet legislative mandate.

-• Promotes national nutrition policy through collaboration with Federal partners.
-Established DietaryGuidelines.gov.
+- Promotes national nutrition guidance through collaboration with Federal partners.

-- Conducts systematic reviews through the Nutrition Evidence Library to provide the strongest available evidence-based science to inform Federal nutrition programs, policies and communications.
+- Conducts systematic reviews through the Nutrition Evidence Library (NEL) to provide the strongest available evidence-based science to inform Federal nutrition programs, policies and communications.
 Provides public access to these timely scientific reviews.

-- Ensures that Federal dietary guidance is consistent with the DGA and is supported across Federal departments, by leading USDA’s Dietary Guidance Working Group.
+- Ensures that Federal dietary guidance for consumers is consistent with the Dietary Guidelines and is supported across Federal departments, by co-leading with HHS, the Dietary Guidance Review Committee.

-• Conducts policy-related research, including development of the following:
+- Conducts research and analysis, including development of the following:

-- Expenditures on Children by Families: used for personal finance education and to inform child support and foster care guidelines.
+- Expenditures on Children by Families: used for personal finance education and to inform child support and foster care amounts.

 Office of Nutrition Marketing and Communications

-Designs, leads, and implements a wide range of nutrition education, marketing, communications, and promotion projects.
+Designs, leads, and implements a wide range of nutrition education and communication projects.

 This office —

-• Motivates consumers to adopt behaviors for making wise food choices and being physically active.
+- Motivates consumers to adopt behaviors for making healthy food choices and being physically active.

-• Builds partnerships to help multiply the dissemination of messages.
+- Builds public-private partnerships to help multiply the dissemination of messages.

-• Provides personalized nutrition guidance and empowers Americans to make healthy food and physical activity choices via the SuperTracker interactive tool.
+- Provides personalized nutrition guidance to consumers interested in making healthy food and physical activity choices via the SuperTracker interactive tool.